Waterfront: Hybrid Coastal Defence

 Join us on this coastal ‘wading tour’ and explore the newly installed mangrove project at Altona Coastal Park.

-Presented by Open House Melbourne, National Centre for Coasts and Climate and Reef Design Lab for Waterfront – part of Melbourne Design Week 2020, an initiative of the Victorian Government in collaboration with the NGV.
+Presented by Open House Melbourne, National Centre for Coasts and Climate, Reef Design Lab and Liveability Victoria International (Department of Environment, Land, Water and Planning) for Waterfront – part of Melbourne Design Week 2020, an initiative of the Victorian Government in collaboration with the NGV.

 Photo: courtesy Reef Design Lab